 Connect your existing systems with ease

-We have created a Google Chrome extension that will allow you to add resources directly from vendor websites to your workspace inventory list.
+We have created a Google Chrome extension allowing you to add resources directly from vendor websites to your workspace inventory list.
 Once you connect your workspace via your API key to the extension (download here) from the Chrome web store, you will be able to:

 Add new resources to your protocols using whichever website you are on by creating a new resource.
-Alternatively, you can also add the resources into an already existing resource category.
+Alternatively, you can add the resources to an existing resource category.
 It will then appear in your inventory.

 Create order requests once a new resource has been created.
-Adjust the quantity that you would like to request, and your lab manager will then receive a notification of the required resources in their ‘order requests’ section of their workspace.
+Adjust the quantity that you would like to request, and your lab manager will then receive a notification of the resources necessary in the 'order requests' section of their workspace.

-Request new vendors to be added to the list of compatible sites with the Google Chrome Labstep extension, by clicking on the extension window, selecting ‘Missing vendor-click to request’ at the bottom of the pop-up window.
-You will then asked to fill in a short Google Forms.
+Request new vendors to be added to the list of compatible sites with the Google Chrome Labstep extension by clicking on the extension window and selecting 'Missing vendor-click to request' at the bottom of the pop-up window.
+You will then be asked to fill in a short Google form.

 Step 3: Configure your Labstep Workspace

 After establishing your protocols and inventory, it's time to configure Labstep.
 Customize your workspace settings to suit your needs:

 Customize your tags to segment according to teams, projects or workflows.
 Organize them for all types of content within your workspace.

 Set your resource categories to organize your samples and materials into specific locations.
 Any new category you create can also have imported or created metadata categories attached.
 Resources of the same category will often have the same metadata fields, so instead of creating the metadata fields every time you create a resource, you can just specify the category, and the metadata fields will be added automatically.